 Course Changes (Add/Drop/Swap)

-Registration adjustments in which individual courses are added, dropped, or swapped may be made without penalty during the periods specified:
+Course enrollments may be added, dropped, or swapped, through OPUS, without penalty during the periods specified:

-- February 3-May 19 for first session courses
+- February 7-May 20 for first session courses

-- February 3-June 30 for second session courses
+- February 7-July 1 for second session courses

 Changes from a letter grade to the satisfactory/unsatisfactory (S/U) grading basis may be made before the following deadlines:

 Degree candidates in Oxford College may not enroll in courses on the S/U basis.

 Please refer to the 2020 Summer School Bulletin** for complete information regarding academic policies.

 The unit of credit is a semester hour.
 Enrollment should not exceed ten semester hours during any six-week session unless the student is enrolled in an internship program or receives permission for an overload from the appropriate class dean.
 Contact the Office for Undergraduate Education, 404-727-6069, to make an appointment with an academic advisor or dean.